DECHIVE

 FROM scores;

 SUM doesn't treat NULL as 0.
-It simply skips it.
-AVG doesn't divide by the total row count—it divides only by the count of rows with values.
-If there are 5 rows and 2 are NULL, it divides by 3.
+It just skips it as if it doesn't exist.
+AVG also doesn't divide by the total number of rows, but only by the number of rows with values.
+If there are 5 values and 2 NULLs, it divides by 3.

-Among aggregate functions, COUNT works in two different ways.
+COUNT, one of the aggregate functions, works in two ways.

 COUNT(score) -- 3 (only rows with values)